amboulouma/infovis2/README.md

 The p5.js library is free software; you can redistribute it and/or modify it under the terms of theGNU Lesser General Public License as published by the Free Software Foundation, version 2.1.
 The Reference for the language is under a Creative Commons license which makes it possible to reuse this content for non-commercial purposes if it is credited.

+### P5.js

+p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else! p5.js is free and open-source.

+### Danfo.js

+Danfo.js is an open-source, JavaScript library providing high-performance, intuitive, and easy-to-use data structures for manipulating and processing structured data.

 ### Mappa

 Licence